Fussy cat? Food advice from Untamed to whet the appetite!

 - The quality of the ingredients

 Cats have ultra-sensitive noses and react badly to unfamiliar smells.

 You may have noticed that even something as insignificant as washing your kitty’s bowl with a different detergent or using a plastic plate instead of a stainless steel or china bowl can affect their willingness to eat.

-The best food for fussy cats has a strong meaty smell with a high proportion of animal fat.
+The best food for fussy cats has a strong meaty smell with a dash of animal fat.

 The size, shape, and texture of cat food can be make-or-break in your kitty’s willingness to eat it.

 Chunks or kibbles will be a no-no if they are:

 - Difficult to chew

 Many cats like their food moderately moist, although some will happily eat dry biscuits their whole life.

 If your cat is looking askance at the food you have served, you can try moistening it with cat gravy, broth, or water.